algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - A wall bracket for the television
 - An Ethernet cable to connect the TV to the network

-The toal cost of the hardware is around 550€.
+The toal cost of the hardware for one screen is around 550€.
+Because there are 2 screens in the factory, the total cost of the hardware is around 1100€.

 #### **Maintenance**